-- For monthly filers, the first MCTAT payment is due on or before November 20, 2021.
+- For monthly filers, the first MCTAT payment is due on or before December 20, 2021.

 - For quarterly filers, the first MCTAT payment is due on or before January 20, 2022.

-- For semi-annual filers, the first MCTAT payment is due on or before January 20, 2022, however, the MCTAT payment amount will be based on income from October, November and December of 2021 only.6
+- For semi-annual filers, the first MCTAT payment is due on or before January 20, 2022, however, the MCTAT payment amount will be based on income from November and December of 2021 only.6

 The annual reconciliation of the State TAT return (Form TA-2) is due on or before the 20th day of the fourth calendar month following the close of the taxable year.
 As a general rule, a MCTAT payment will only be due if taxable gross rental proceeds or fair market rental value attributable to County of Maui is reported on Form TA-2 and not reported on Form TA-1 during the taxable year.
 If an MCTAT payment is due, filing of Form TA-2 and payment must be made by the deadline.
 For calendar year taxpayers, the deadline is April 20, 2022.